phfaist/flm/README.md

 as possible the details of how that contents will be typeset.
 The final typesetting is fully customizable, e.g., through CSS styling of its HTML output (including the use of templates).

+I intended to call this project "LLM" as an acronym for Latex-Like Markup, but had to revise my choice after the astronomical growth of large language models.

 You can install FLM with pip:
 ```bash